anilberatbilgic/CustomerSegmentationforRetailStrategies/README.md

 jupyter notebook CustomerSegmentationforRetailStrategies.ipynb
 ```

-Update the `OnlineRetail.csv` path at the top of the notebook, then run all cells.
+Set the `OnlineRetail.csv` path near the top of the notebook, then run all cells.

 ---